KuetzalQ/info-ruse-2025/Term3/Wk1/notes.md

 ![alt text](images.png)

 In this case the `Age`, e.g. 17 will be our index, and the frequency is stored inside the array at that index.
+Note that these methods don't let you make variable length arrays, e.g. `int array[n] = {}`.

 `int ages[50] = {}` will initialise an empty array